Skip to Content

 Sensory overload is a challenging and overwhelming experience with a wide range of physical and emotional responses.

 It is essential for caregivers and educators to understand sensory processing differences and recognize the signs of sensory overload in children.
-This knowledge can help significantly reduce meltdowns and help build an environment where children flourish.
+This knowledge can help you significantly reduce meltdowns and help build a sensory-friendly environment where children thrive.

 Sensory overload can cause a variety of physical and emotional symptoms and can vary from person to person.